mph-/lcapy/doc/schematics.rst

 - l=label -- component label

-The label name is displayed using LaTeX math mode, so superscripts and subscripts can be employed.
+The label name can be displayed using LaTeX math mode by enclosing the name between dollar signs.
+Thus superscripts and subscripts can be employed.
 For example,

 >>> cct.add('R1 1 2; right, i=$I_1$, v=$V_{R_1}$')